Articles

 Salary Packaging can lead to financial benefit

-In readiness for the start of each new financial year, as we reflect on how effectively we have utilised the financial resources available to us during the past financial year, we often hear discussion about Salary Packaging: friends talk about how they sacrifice from their salary, payments for school expenses, mortgage payments, car leasing and of course, superannuation, to name just a few of the more ‘traditional’ items.
+At the start of each new financial year we may reflect on how effectively we have utilised the financial resources available to us during the past financial year.
+In the process we often hear discussion about Salary Packaging.
+Work colleagues and friends talk about how they sacrifice payment of some personal expenses from their salary.
+These payments include school expenses, mortgage payments, car leasing and superannuation, to name a few of the more ‘traditional’ items.

-The intention is to pay personal (otherwise non-deductible expenses) from your salary ‘pre-tax’ and provided your employment and salary level meet the criteria, you should save tax on the arrangement: less money for the Tax Office; more money for you to invest.
+The intention is to pay personal expenses from your ‘pre-tax’ salary.
+Dependant on your employment category and salary level, you should save tax on the arrangement.
+Because these expenses are otherwise non-deductible this means less money for the ATO; more money for you to invest.

 Rules apply to Salary Packaging/ Sacrificing arrangements